-- Permanent Resident Card
+- Health Card

 The person(s) being issued the licence must speak and read English competently, or otherwise must be accompanied by an interpreter.
 It is the applicants’ responsibility to provide an interpreter.
 Interpreters will be required to show identification and complete a declaration form.
 Please contact the City Clerk’s Office in advance of your appointment for more information.

 The original or court certified copy of the Certificate of Divorce is required.
 Photocopies will not be accepted.
 Originals or court certified copies may be obtained from the court which granted the divorce, and will be returned to you.
 A judgement or Court Order (Divorce Order) issued by the Court will not be accepted – a Certificate of Divorce is required.

 For a divorce which was issued outside of Canada, a Foreign Divorce Authorization from the Province of Ontario is required.
 This process can take up to four (4) weeks.

 In order to obtain a Foreign Divorce Authorization, applicants are required to submit the following documents to ServiceOntario: